-

-A well-aged cake from one of the best tea factories made from raw materials from wild ancient trees, with inclusions of whole buds.
-The color has already transformed into brown shades, close to shu pu-erhs.
-A stone press was used - medium pressing, the cake is loose at the edges, if desired, you can disassemble it by leaves.
+A well-aged cake from one of the best tea factories, made from wild, ancient trees, with some whole buds.
+The color has already transformed into brownish hues, similar to shu pu-erh tea.
+A stone press was used—medium pressing—the cake is loose around the edges, and can be separated leaf by leaf.

-When warmed up with your breath, you can feel a bright fruity-compote aroma with melodic honey tones, notes of baked apple and wild apricot.
+When warmed up by the breath, one can feel a bright fruity-compote aroma with melodic honey tones, notes of baked apple and wild apricot.

-After washing, the aroma is transformed: powerful, sweetish, slightly smoky, with a distant resemblance to the beloved Soviet soda “Cream Soda”, ripe berries, and hints of apple juice.
+After rinsing, the aroma is transformed: powerful, sweetish, slightly smoky, with hints of the beloved Soviet soda "Cream Soda", ripe berries, and hints of apple juice.

-The taste of brewed tea is soft, oily, aristocratic, as the Chinese say "Chun" (Chinese 醇), which means pure, active, whole, reminiscent of wine, the taste of alcohol (in China, good wine is also appreciated).
-The taste has a lot of baked apples, homemade pastille, apricot at the peak of ripeness, caramel fondant.
-If you overexpose it a little, then only a pleasant bitterness of apricot pits is added, quickly turning into sweetness, there is no bitterness.
+The flavor of the brewed tea is soft, oily, and aristocratic.
+As the Chinese say, "Chun" (醇), which means pure, active, and complete, reminiscent of wine, the taste of alcohol (fine wine is also appreciated in China).
+The taste is rich in baked apples, homemade pastilles, apricots at the peak of ripeness, and caramel fudge.
+If left to steep a bit too long, only a pleasant bitterness from the apricot kernel emerges, quickly turning to sweetness; there's no bitterness.

-As the infusions increase, this sheng becomes only softer, adding sweet confectionery notes with nuances of apple marshmallow, homemade candies, plum compote.
-By the end of the tea party, a pleasant candy sourness with a slight chill and tartness is felt.
+As the infusions increase, this sheng becomes softer, adding sweet confectionery notes with hints of apple marshmallow, homemade candy, and plum compote.
+By the end of the tea, a pleasant, candy-like tartness with a slight chill and tartness is felt.

-The infusion literally melts on the lips, leaving a bright aftertaste with caramel, fruit, berry and honey notes, among which baked apple dominates.
-This flavor ensemble will be felt in the mouth for a long time.
+The infusion literally melts on the lips, leaving a vibrant aftertaste with caramel, fruit, berry, and honey notes, dominated by baked apple.
+This flavor ensemble lingers in your mouth for a long time.

 Withstands a record number of infusions of 15 or more, based on 10 grams of dry tea leaves per 120 ml.

-This tea has a strong, intoxicating tea effect.
-Meditative state, relaxation, deep immersion in oneself, order in thoughts, light pleasant dizziness, as if you drank a glass of aged expensive wine.
-Gently tones and encourages action, completely reboots and balances, you can feel the flow of Cha Qi in the body.
+This tea has a powerful, intoxicating effect.
+It promotes a meditative state, relaxation, deep introspection, clear thoughts, and a pleasant, light headiness, as if drinking a glass of fine, aged wine.
+It gently invigorates and energizes, completely recharges and balances, and one can feel the flow of Cha Qi in the body.

 Name in Chinese